 6. I’ve been told the gem I want won’t stand wear and tear.
 What should I do?

 Some gems are considered ‘soft’, i.e. below 7-8 on Mohs Scale.
-For example, pearl, garnet, opal and turquoise.
-They’re not ideal for engagement rings.
+For example, pearl, garnet, opal and turquoise are not ideal for engagement rings.

 Why?
-Because ou’ll need to be very careful not to scratch or knock your ring, or expose it to sudden heat or soak it in water.
+Because you’ll need to be very careful not to scratch or knock your ring, or expose it to sudden heat or soak it in water.

 Consult your jeweller about gemstone care, if you decide on a ‘soft’ gem.
-Also, choose a sturdy gold or platinum setting that protects the gem.
+The wearer should remove it while bathing, cooking and sleeping.
+Also, be sure to choose a sturdy gold or platinum setting that protects the gem, to keep it safe.

 7. What about quirky or unique designs?